darpa-xdata/vagrant-vm-boilerplate/README.md

-This project is an example of how to create a collaborative vagrant development.
+This project is an example of how to create a collaborative vagrant development environment.

 Install and configure Vagrant<br>